Constructions of MDS symbol-pair codes with minimum distance seven or eight: Introduction

+Observe that there exists only one class of codes with length $5p$ and minimum symbol-pair distance five in Table \ref{Tab-constacyclic-MDS}.
+The constructions of symbol-pair codes with comparatively large minimum symbol-pair distance is an interesting topic.
+This paper focuses on the further constructions of MDS symbol-pair codes with length $5p$.
+Precisely, two new classes of MDS symbol-pair codes with minimum symbol-pair distance seven or eight are constructed by utilizing repeated-root cyclic codes over $\mathbb{F}_{p}$.
+In addition, for $n=4p$, we derive a class of MDS symbol-pair codes with $d_{p}=7$, which generalizes the result in \cite{KZZLC}.

 The remainder of this paper is organized as follows.
-In Section $2$, we introduce some basic notations and results on symbol-pair codes and constacyclic codes.
-On the basis of repeated-root cyclic codes, we derive three classes of MDS symbol-pair codes in Section $3$.
+In Section $2$, we introduce some basic notation and results on symbol-pair codes and constacyclic codes.
+By exploiting repeated-root cyclic codes, for length $5p$, two new classes of MDS symbol-pair codes with minimum symbol-pair distance seven or eight are constructed in Section $3.1$ and a class of MDS symbol-pair codes with length $4p$ is presented in Section $3.2$.
 Section $4$ concludes the paper.